mampfes/hacs_waste_collection_schedule/doc/source/samiljo_se.md

 ## How to add new waste types

 If your address are missing any waste types that shows in the [Hämtningskalender](https://samiljo.se/avfallshamtning/hamtningskalender/).
 Then there might be missing mappings in the NAME_MAP.
-1. Run Samiljo_se_wastetype_searcher.py for the specific address or without arguments to scan all addresses in the database.
+1. Run Samiljo_se_wastetype_searcher.py for the specific address or without arguments to scan all addresses in the database.  <br />
 Examples of valid command below.
 ```shell
 > samiljo_se_wastetype_searcher.py --street "Storgatan 1" --city "Burseryd"